 - Heat a large cast-iron skillet over medium-high heat.

-- Add 2 tablespoon olive oil to the pan, once hot add the pork chops.
+- Add 2 tablespoons olive oil to the pan.
+Once hot add the pork chops.

-- Turn heat down to medium, cook the pork chops until the internal temperature reaches 135ºF, 4 to 6 minutes depending on the thickness of the chops, flip every minute for even cooking.
+- Turn the heat down to medium, and cook the pork chops until the internal temperature reaches 135 degrees Fahrenheit.
+It will take about 4 to 6 minutes depending on the thickness of the chops.
+Keep flipping every minute for even cooking.

-- Turn off the heat and add the thyme springs and butter to the pan.
+- Turn off the heat and add the remaining talespoon of thyme and butter to the pan.